 - What Is An ESA? - An emotional support animal helps to alleviate symptoms of a mental disability or emotional disability by providing companionship and support.

 - Benefits Of An ESA - An ESA letter can help keep your pet in your home, waive expensive pet fees, stay in Airbnbs, and travel with your furry friend.

-- Satisfaction Guaranteed - Pettable is the only ESA service offering a satisfaction guarantee - meaning your letter work for you or you get your money back!
+- Satisfaction Guaranteed - Pettable is the only ESA service offering a satisfaction guarantee - meaning your letter works for you or you get your money back!

 - How To Get Started? - You can take our 3 minute quiz and see if an ESA will work for your needs.